 If you have Covid-19 then, ideally, you’ll restrict contact with your small pet ie no kissing, cuddling or stroking.
 Although there is no current evidence that pets can get the virus, the situation is still evolving, so it’s better to be safe.

 If you are ill and have sole responsibility of your small pet with no help, then be sure to wash your hands before and after handling them and wear a facemask, if you have one available.

 Can I still take my pet to the vet?

-While veterinary practices can remain open under new government rules to limit the spread of coronavirus, animals should only be seen in emergencies.
+While veterinary practices can remain open under new government rules to limit the spread of coronavirus, animals can only be seen in person, in emergencies.
 Routine appointments have been put on hold, with online or phone consultation services being offered by many vets instead.

 If you think your pet needs to be seen as an emergency case, contact your vet.
-Social distancing rules continue to apply in urgent fact-to-face appointments, which includes limiting the number of owners present for the consultation.
+Social distancing rules continue to apply in urgent face-to-face appointments, which includes limiting the number of owners present for the consultation.
 In most cases owners will be asked to wait outside the building while their pet is treated.
 Policies between veterinary practices may vary.
 Keep an eye on your vet practice’s social media, as many practices are putting up to date information for clients on their Facebook pages.